Yakuts: Culture

 The Yakuts engage in animal husbandry, traditionally having focused on rearing horses, mainly the Yakutian horse, reindeer and the Sakha Ynagha ('Yakutian cow'), a hardy kind of cattle known as Yakutian cattle which is well adapted to the harsh local weather.
 There is a widespread notion among other ethnic minorities in Russia based on their experience (for example, among geographically close Mongolic Buryats) that the Sakha (i.e. Yakuts) are the least russified ethnic group in Russia and that the knowledge of the native language is widespread, particularly (as is often said) due to the cold and freezing nature of their geographical habitat, and Russians' general avoidance of colonizing those lands.

 Certain rock formations named Kigilyakh, as well as places such as Ynnakh Mountain, are held in high esteem by Yakuts.

 Cuisine

-The cuisine of Sakha prominently features the traditional drink kumis, dairy products of cow, mare, and reindeer milk, sliced frozen salted fish stroganina (строганина), loaf meat dishes (oyogos), venison, frozen fish, thick pancakes, and salamat—a millet porridge with butter and horse fat.
+The cuisine of Sakha prominently features the traditional drink kumis, dairy products of cow and mare milk, sliced frozen salted fish stroganina (строганина), loaf meat dishes (oyogos), fried carp, carp soup, horse meat, frozen fish, thick pancakes, and salamat—a millet porridge with butter and horse fat.
 Kuerchekh (Куэрчэх) or kierchekh, a popular dessert, is made of cow milk or cream with various berries.
 Indigirka is a traditional fish salad.
 This cuisine is only used in Yakutia.